 I began my initial yoga teacher training 2006-2008, after qualifying in holistic aromatherapy, with Lesley Isaacson, through the British Wheel of Yoga.
-I have attended weekly classes with her since and am deeply grateful for her continued formidable yoga wisdom.
+I have attended weekly classes with her for many years and am deeply grateful for her continued formidable yoga wisdom.

 Since 2010 I have offered Adaptive Yoga, in the heart of Uxbridge, for students with disabilities and wide-ranging challenges.
 This led me to seek out specialist training and led me to Sonia Sumar, the founder of Yoga for the Special Child, with whom I have been blessed to train with every year since 2012.
 I am super proud to be a part of a global network of Yoga for the Special Child Practitioners.